Global Radial vs Bias Tyres Market size , share & forecast 2026-2033

 The Global Radial vs Bias Tyres Market covers tyres sold as original equipment for new vehicles and, more importantly, through the aftermarket, where most of the volume comes from repeated replacements .
 As the number of vehicles on roads grows and infrastructure, mining, farming, and EVs expand, demand for both radial and bias tyres shifts and evolves.
 Radial tyres dominate for durability and performance, while bias tyres hold their ground in cost-sensitive, rugged applications.

-According to the Phoenix Demand Forecast Engine, the Global Radial vs Bias Tyres Market size is valued at USD 362.4 billion in 2025 and is projected to reach USD 521.8 billion by 2033, expanding at a CAGR of ~4.7% during 2026–2033.
+According to the Pheonix Demand Forecast Engine, the Global Radial vs Bias Tyres Market size is valued at USD 362.4 billion in 2025 and is projected to reach USD 521.8 billion by 2033, expanding at a CAGR of ~4.7% during 2026–2033.
 Growth is strongly skewed toward radial tyres, while bias tyres maintain stable demand in niche and emerging-market applications.

 Asia-Pacific is the largest regional market, supported by high vehicle production volumes, a massive replacement tyre base, strong agricultural activity, and growing infrastructure and mining investments in China, India, and Southeast Asia.